armetiz/LeezyPheanstalkBundle/README.markdown

 ?>
 ```

+## Events

+On each pheanstalk command, an event is dispatched.

 ## Extra Part - A simple Beanstalkd Manager

 This is an extra part about how to use PheanstalkBundle CLI really quickly.